simon-weber/Autoplaylists-for-Google-Music/README.md

 **This extension is not supported nor endorsed by Google.**

-Here's an out of date video: [dropbox video link](https://www.dropbox.com/s/jff4yd7zepvfrdg/google%20music%20autoplaylists.mov?dl=0).
+## Installation

-A private beta is available on the Chrome Web Store.
+An unlisted beta can be installed from the Chrome Web Store:
-To install it:
 * join [the autoplaylists mailing list](https://groups.google.com/forum/#!forum/autoplaylists-for-google-music)
 * install [the autoplaylists extension](https://chrome.google.com/webstore/detail/autoplaylists-for-google/blbompphddfibggfmmfcgjjoadebinem).